 Social protection of the business manager

-Verified 13 May 2026 - Entreprendre Public Service / Directorate of Legal and Administrative Information (Prime Minister)
+Verified 25 June 2026 - Entreprendre Service Public / (Prime Minister)

-The head of a business is entitled to social protection in return for the social contributions and contributions levied on his income.
-The amount of social contributions and social benefits varies according to one's status: self-employed or similar employed person.
+The manager of a business is entitled to social protection in return for the social contributions and contributions levied on his income.
+The amount of social contributions and social benefits varies according to one's status: self-employed or assimilated employee.
 We present you the different rules.

 Leaders who have the status of self-employed persons (TNS) are as follows: